Last Updated on

 Interestingly, the latest research has found that the process of how compensation is determined and communicated may indeed be a motivating factor (Olafsen, Forest, Halvari, & Deci, 2015).
 As it turns out, perceived fairness at work may be a better determinant of job satisfaction than the actual salary.

-He claims that extrinsic incentives are bad drivers of motivation as they narrow focus and block creativity.
-They only work in situations where jobs are based on a simple set of rules and mechanical skills are required; however, with jobs requiring cognitive skills, it is intrinsic motivation which drives action.
+Pink (2009) claims that extrinsic incentives are bad drivers of motivation as they narrow focus and block creativity.
+They may work in situations where jobs require mechanical skills and are based on a simple set of rules, but with jobs requiring cognitive skills, it is intrinsic motivation which drives action.

 In summary, it may still be a while until we understand why we want what we want.
-But in the meantime, we are well on our way to understanding what drives our motivation and how we can motivate ourselves and others towards a happier, more satisfied and successful life.
+In the meantime, we are well on our way to understanding what drives our motivation and how we can motivate ourselves and others towards a happier, more satisfied and successful life.

 How do you motivate yourself and others?
-Share your stories with us on your best and worst ways to motivate in the comment box below.
+Share your stories with us in the comment box below.

 Want to learn more about the right and wrong way to motivate?